 We provide help and advice to neighbourhood plan groups and others responding to Local Plans consultations to ensure that policies are effective at protecting our historic environment.

-We also aim to empower local people to take the best care of their historic environment by running regular heritage training events for community groups and parish councils.
+We also aim to empower local people to take the best care of their historic environment by running heritage training events.